 Conclusions

 In this work, we assessed environmental DNA protocols for use in coastal lagoons, a highly dynamic habitat at the intersection of terrestrial, freshwater and marine environments.
-Pre-freezing water combined with the use of larger pore size filters (at least up to 3 μm) is a viable alternative for storage and processing of turbid water samples and, at least in the case of coastal lagoons, can work for the investigation of both fish (12S, MiFish) and bacteria and archaea (16S) communities.
-However, the use of sediment samples as an alternative to processing water samples should be done with caution, and at minimum the number of biological replicates should be increased to more than the five used in this work.
+Pre-freezing water combined with the use of larger pore size filters (at least up to 3 μm) can be a viable alternative for storage and processing of turbid water samples, at least in the case of fish communities (12S, MiFish).
+However, the use of sediment samples as an alternative to processing water samples should be done with caution, and at minimum the number of biological replicates and/or volume sampled should be increased.
 Also, while sediment samples were able to recover eDNA from organisms commonly found in the water column, such as the tidewater goby, this was achieved during a period of relatively long lagoon closure, when there was no recent scouring of sediments to the ocean.

 While we expect these guidelines to be helpful in the development of strategies to use eDNA as a monitoring resource in similar environments, protocol testing is still strongly advised whenever possible, especially when working in a new system.
 Much work is necessary to understand the full potential eDNA brings for the conservation and restoration of endangered species and habitats.